marcusguttenplan/creative-tech-toolkit/physical-computing/Useful-Circuits/Safety Circuits/Gpio ruggedizer/Readme.md

 **Use Case and Warnings:**

 This is used on all the rugged-circuits(tm?) boards as a way to protect I/O pins from overvolting, shorting to ground, and shorting to each-other.

-the resettable (PTC) fuse has internal resistance.
-This means you may not need a limiting resistor for powering led's.
+The resettable (PTC) fuse has internal resistance.
+This means you may not need a current limiting resistor for powering led's.

 **What this circuit does:**